enkidevs/curriculum/programming-fundamentals/core/data/text.md

 ---

-# Strings
+# Text

 ---
 ## Content

 The text type is almost never called *'text'*.
 Instead, it is refered to as a **string**.
-The reasoning behind is that it is a **string of characters**.
+The reasoning behind is that it is a **string/list of characters**.
 From now on we'll refer to it as **string**.

-We've already encountered this type before, when creating the `best_app` variable.Now, let's make another one:
+We've already encountered this type before, when creating the `best_app` variable.
+Now, let's make another one:

 ```plain-text
 best_user = "You"